 by Dr. Mike Gißrau, on April 04, 2019

 When talking to different people in the area of manufacturing, it’s quite hard to get a consistent definition of what good manufacturing performance consists of.
 Generally, people will talk about stable, efficient or flexible manufacturing practices but struggle to clearly define manufacturing performance in a way that encompasses the objectives of the entire site.
 Differing views on this concept commonly exist even across departments within the same manufacturing site.
 It seems that “tunnel vision” and “information silos” are very common.
-As a result, individuals departments tend to focus on their perceived optimization goals and fail to align with the organization’s global objectives.
+As a result, individual departments tend to focus on their perceived optimization goals and fail to align with the organization’s global objectives.

 This blog series focuses on these issues.
 In part one, we illustrate where the struggles originate from and point out how to address them.
 Part two will delve into a general approach to solve common issues in more detail.
 In the final blog, we discuss typical use cases and identify minor adjustments that can have a major (and positive) impact within your manufacturing environment.